LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 });
 ```

-Then in our Customer model we can add a relationship:
+Then, in our Customer model, we can add a relationship:

 **app/Models/Customer.php**
 ```php